lukeify/notes/PiHole on UniFi OS 3.md

     debootstrap --include=systemd,dbus unstable pihole
     ```

-3. Once ready, we can create a shell to this container and perform some initial configuration by setting a password, enabling networking, and setting our DNS resolver to cloudflare.
+3. Once ready, we can create a shell to this container and perform some initial configuration by setting a password, enabling networking, and setting our DNS resolver to CloudFlare.

     ```shell
     systemd-nspawn -M pihole -D /data/custom/machines/pihole